How to Enable Zero Trust Model by Implementing Azure Active Directory

 - Explicit user credential verification.
 Authenticate and authorize users based on multiple data points — location, IP, device, credentials, etc. — using strong security methods such as MFA, SSO, or biometrics.
 After granting access, also verify that the user does not abuse the provided privilege and does only what is intended.

 - Grant the least amount of privilege first.
 Reveal information progressively to the users.
 Create access hierarchies and scoped roles for accessing different types of data.
 Entrust the user with the least amount of privilege they need to do their job.
 “Idle curiosity” is a common reason for accidental disclosures and internal breaches.
-For instance, last year two Shopify support team members for accessing customer transaction records, which resulted in a data breach involving 200 merchants on the platform.
+For instance, last year two Shopify support team members abused their rights for accessing customer transaction records, which resulted in a data breach involving 200 merchants on the platform.

 - Assume a breach.
 Network traffic visibility is the focus of the Zero Trust security model.
 By implementing automated inspection and logging, using end-to-end encryption and security analysis, you should continuously strive to expand the boundaries of your threat detection capabilities.